01-edu/public/subjects/git/README.md

 - List all the remote and local branches.
 - Make changes to the original repository, Update `README.md` file and commit the changes.
 ```
-This is the Hello World example from the git tutorial.
+This is the Hello World example from the git project.
 (changed in original)
 ```
 - Inside the cloned copy fetch the changes from remote and display the logs (commits from `hello` repository should be included in the logs).